 Trish Cerulli is a local science enthusiast and has been involved with the Belk Observatory since 2010, when she began volunteering as a docent.
 She earned two degrees in chemistry, a B.S. from the University of Mary Washington in 2008 and an M.S. from the University of Virginia in 2014.
 In graduate school, her coursework and research focused on astrochemistry, investigating the presence of chemicals and reactions within astronomical ices, both experimentally and observationally.
 She currently is a member and serves on the Board of Directors at Vector Space, Lynchburg’s makerspace.
 Trish lives in Lynchburg with her daughters, dogs, and husband, to whom she was married on the grounds of the Claytor Nature Center at Cloverlea.

-Our Belk docents freely offer their time to help us make our K-12 programs and Sky Parties hands-on and interactive.
+Our Belk docents freely offer their time to help us make our programs and Public Open Houses hands-on and interactive.
 Our docent teams are derived from professional, amateur, and budding astronomers and educators, with experience ranging from decades to just starting, and education from formal and informal means.
 They are University of Lynchburg faculty, staff, and students, as well as people from the community, some of whom commute 70 miles or more to be here!
 We could not do the things we do without them.

-If you’d like to join our efforts to promote awareness and appreciation of our dark skies and the universe, email Danielle at email@example.com.
-Our next training sessions will be in January 2019!
+If you’d like to join our efforts to promote awareness and appreciation of our dark skies and the universe, email Trish at email@example.com.
+Our next training sessions will be in March 2020!